ansibleguy/webui/README.md

 * **This project**

-   It is built to be very lightweight.
+   It is built to be lightweight.

    As Ansible already requires Python3 - I chose it as primary language.